-During her tenure as director of SMART Project Space in Amsterdam from 2002 she was responsible for the development and delivery of an integrated cross-disciplinary contemporary arts programme, and organised major exhibitions of international standing together with an active public programme of events, as well as numerous symposia working alongside some of the most eminent artists and theorists in the field.
+As artistic director of SMART Project Space in Amsterdam from 2002-2012, she was responsible for the development and delivery of an integrated cross-disciplinary contemporary arts programme, and organised major exhibitions of international standing together with an active public programme of events, as well as numerous symposia working alongside some of the most eminent artists and theorists in the field.

-Úna received her doctorate in Fine Art from the University of Oxford in 2017.
+She received her doctorate in Fine Art from the Ruskin School of Art, University of Oxford in 2017.
 Her thesis, The Politics of Knowledge That Leads Elsewhere, is an examination of the knowledge economy as understood under the hypothesis of cognitive capitalism and its impact on contemporary social art practice, in particular the educational turn in art and curating.

 I’m honoured to be appointed Head of the Master Institute.
 I’m looking forward to supporting the international community of students, practitioners and scholars and developing further a world class artistic research culture to generate new ways of thinking and creative practice.
 It’s a really exciting challenge to develop and integrate the Master Institute into a wider research enquiry committed to tackling today’s urgencies.